 |Sandbank Bay||4.3 mi.
 Southeast of Central Frigate Bay|

-If you're ready to go snorkeling during a boating adventure, you can check with Speedy 4 Charters.
+If you want to combine some snorkeling with a boating adventure, you can check with Speedy 4 Charters.
 Captain Glen Guishard has over 25 years of experience and an extensive knowledge of the St. Kitts, and he is also a certified advanced open water diver and first aid instructor.

-A few details concerning the opportunity to take a boat ride that includes snorkeling are provided directly below.
+Some information regarding the opportunity to take a boat ride that includes snorkeling are displayed down below.

 |Speedy 4 Charters||Boating and Day-Sailing Provider||(869) 466-1472||0.7 mi.
 South-Southeast of Central Frigate Bay||St. Kitts|

 A third company worth contacting is St. Kitts Snorkeling Tours.
 The Morning Star is their boat, and if you want to spend some time snorkeling, you can book a day on the boat.
 They will take you out to those sites only accessible by boat such as Shitten Bay and Whitehouse Bay.
-They're found in downtown Basseterre, a short distance away West of central Frigate Bay.
+They're located within downtown Basseterre, a short distance away West of central Frigate Bay.

 |Dive St. Kitts||Snorkeling Tour Operator||(869) 465-1189||1.0 mi.
 West of Central Frigate Bay|

 |Kenneth's Dive Centre||Snorkeling Equipment Rental Service||(869) 465-2670||Downtown Basseterre, 2.0 mi.
 West of Central Frigate Bay|